 What do we accomplish during a Functional Health initial consultation?

 First, we review your pertinent history, signs and symptoms, and lab test results to determine possible dysfunction.
 We present our findings to you in a fairly detailed manner so that you may gain a thorough understanding of the current state of your health and what steps need to be taken to improve it.
-Next, we discuss strategies for eating to maintain proper blood sugar/insulin and hydration levels.
-We then look for any specific food and environmental intolerance and possible assimilation issues that may be undermining your health.
-Next, we look at any underlying dysfunction and start supporting the most pressing issues.
+Second, we fully evaluate the effect of lifestyle choices.
+Third, we move onto diet were we discuss dietary strategies for maintaining proper blood sugar/insulin and hydration levels.
+Fourth, we then look for any specific food and environmental intolerance/sensitivity and possible assimilation issues that may be undermining your health.
+Fifth, we look at any underlying dysfunction and start supporting the most pressing issues.
 Finally, we help develop a protocol with you that include interventions found best suited for your body while observing your personal preferences.
 Additional testing may also be recommended based on our findings.

 What types of health issues do you screen for?

 In our experience, we have found that the following are highest in priority in helping you return to normal physiology.

 Determination of gastrointestinal disorders.
 This area has been shown many times to be the first affected by dysfunction and has far reaching effects outside the GI tract.
 Remember the old saying, “You are not what you eat, but what you assimilate”.
 Intestinal permeability may decrease the ability to correctly obtain nutrients from the food that we consume.
 In addition, a digestive tract that is compromised may allow antigens to enter the body which may initiate an immune system response in other areas of the body.
 In screening for GI health, we consider issues such as food intolerances, ineffective digestive enzymes, low HCL, dysbiosis, parasites, yeast, inflammation, and many others that may be compromising the GI system.